ozsu/cs848-w2024/README.md

 ## Workload Breakdown (Tentative and might change depending on class size)
 + Presentation: 15%
     + Each student will present one paper in class, critique it, and answer questions from the class.
 The presentation should be about 45 minutes.
-        + If the class size is small, we will have two presentations per student, in which case I will increase the presentation percentage to 20%
+        + If the class size is small, we will have two presentations per student, in which case I will increase the presentation percentage to 20%.
-    + This talk is supposed to be an in depth description and analysis of the paper.
-Make sure you read and understand the paper fully as well as any background you need.
-The presentations should not be hand-waivy but deep and instructive demonstrating that you have fully understood all aspects of the paper.
+    + See [these guidelines](Guideline.md) for preparing your presentation.
-    + Please submit the presentation slides by 7pm on the Monday prior to your presentation.
+    + Submit the presentation slides by 7pm on the Monday prior to your presentation.
+See below for submission of presentation slides.
     + See the schedule below that we will fill as we go through the term.
-    + See below for submission of presentation slides.
 + Paper Reviews: 20%
-    + All students will read the two papers that will be presented each week, and will write a review of the paper to have submitted a review for two of them (of the student's choice) by 7pm on Monday before the lecture.
+    + All students will read the two papers that will be presented each week, and will write a review of the papers.
+You do not need to write a review of the paper you are presenting.
+    + Submit the reviews by 7pm on Monday before the lecture.
+See below for submission of your reviews.
     + Each review should be no longer than 1000 words -- that is about 2 pages in 12pt font.
+    + I don't care which tool you use, but please make it single column, single-spaced, 12 pt, normal margins (1 in).
     + See [these guidelines](Reviews.md) for writing the reviews.
-    + See below for submission of your reviews.
 + Class participation: 15%
     + Participation in the discussions in class.
     + Since this is a seminar course, this discussion is very important.
 The expectation is that everyone in class will participate.